Certain designs of skid systems can reduce leaks and system size while maintaining reliability.

 Wilden

 In these days of tightened capital and operating budgets, one thing that is always a front-of-mind concern for OEMs as they design and fabricate an air-operated double diaphram (AODD) skid system is how to streamline operating costs for end users.
 A cost-effective pump is one way to get their attention.
 This requires a balancing act from the pump manufacturer: finding a way to offer equipment at an attractive price point while still producing competitive products that reliably do everything they need to do.
+This is where a pump’s operational flexibility enters the picture.
+Flexible pumps can be valuable since they allow OEMs to design system costs effectively.
+With that in mind, the versatility and flexibility of a multiport and multiposition AODD pump allows OEMs to design skid systems so that costs can be reduced or eliminated through:

 • reduction in the amount and size of piping needed